fabiogallo01/ing-sw-2024-dicarlo-falcone-foini-gallo/README.md

    Where:
       - X.X.X.X stands for server's IP (Default: localhost => It only works for clients launched on the same machine as the server)
       - UI can be TUI or GUI for playing with such UI (Case unsensitive, default: GUI => Start GUI if no parameter is insert)
+### From IntelliJ's terminal
+1. Access the package CodexNaturalis/deliverables/Final/jar
+2. Right-click on Server.jar
+   1 Press "Run"
+3. Right click on Client.jar
+   - Press "More Run/Debug"
+   - Press "Modify Run Configuration..."
+   - In "Programs arguments" insert:
+      * X.X.X.X stands for server's IP (Default: localhost => It only works for clients launched on the same machine as the server)
+      * TUI or GUI for playing with such UI (Case unsensitive, default: GUI => Start GUI if no parameter is insert)
+   - Press "Apply" or "Ok"
+4. Press "Run"

 ## License